RCA Guide8 min read

 Measure the results.
 Did the actions prevent recurrence?
 Did the investigation uncover systemic issues?
 Use what you learn to refine your process.

 As your practice matures, consider investing in tooling that supports your process.
-Generic ticketing systems work for basic tracking, but purpose-built RCA tools provide structure, enforce quality, and make it easier to do thorough investigations consistently.
+Generic ticketing systems work for basic tracking, but Jira falls short for serious RCA.
+Purpose-built tools like OutageReview provide structured 5 Whys workflows, Fishbone diagrams, timeline tracking, and rigor scoring to make thorough investigations consistent and repeatable.

 Key Takeaways